-For machines with EF2, the value set is an actual voltage target the machine will try to achieve.
+The value set is an actual voltage target the machine will try to achieve.
 If it is set at 25, then the machine will maintain a gap voltage of 25 volts.
-This method of setting the gap voltage directly allows for finer settings.
-This is required for fine surface finish cutting.
+The "SV" parameter allows for gap voltage adjustments in 1-volt increments.
+This method of setting the gap voltage directly allows for finer settings, which is required for fine surface finish cutting.